-Use these 28 wet and wild summer games for your children’s ministry!
+Use these 28 wet and wild summer ideas for your children’s ministry!

 Open up the fun to your entire community.
 Most of these activities are affordable and easy enough to do with big crowds of kids.
 If you want to, charge an “admission” of one bag of water balloons or a single sponge to creatively let the community know what kind of events you’re sponsoring.